In Loving Memory of

 July 6, 1928 - March 22, 2025

-Beatrice (Bea) Almeda Bink (July 6, 1928 – March 22, 2025) was the eldest of seven children and the only daughter of Anthony and Carmella Almeida.
+Beatrice (Bea) Almeida Bink (July 6, 1928 – March 22, 2025) was the eldest of seven children and the only daughter of Anthony and Carmella Almeida.
 Bea is survived by her daughters, Cheryl Trosky and Andrea Bink; her grandchildren, Joshua and Ty Trosky; and her sons-in-law, Ben Trosky and Robert May.
 She was preceded in death by her parents, her six brothers—Manuel, Daniel, Felix, Samuel, Anthony, and Robert Almeida—and her husband, Edward Bink.

 Bea began her life in Blackhorse, Pennsylvania, surrounded by family, including her beloved grandmother.
 She lived in the suburbs of Philadelphia until she and her husband relocated to Port Charlotte, Florida, in 1978.
 In 2001, she moved to Laguna Woods, California, to be closer to her daughters in Orange County.
 At the age of 86, she settled in Montecito, California, living with Cheryl, Ben, and her grandchildren, Josh and Ty.